How Much to Charge As a Personal Trainer

 Since other things like your specialty, years of experience, and location will need to influence your rates, the number you get from this equation won’t necessarily be your final price point.
 It will, however, give you a foundational number to build off of to determine the right rate for you and your clients.

 Deciding how much to charge as a personal trainer can be a little complicated.
 While you don’t want to overprice your services and turn off too much of your target audience, you also don’t want to underprice them and sell yourself short.
-There are several elements you need to take into account to come up with a number that your clients and prospects are willing to pay while also ensuring you make a good living and can keep your business afloat.

-Here are six questions you need to answer to evaluate your offerings and come up with a fair, but competitive, personal trainer rate:
+Here are six questions you need to answer to evaluate your offerings and come up with a fair but competitive personal trainer rate:

 1) How much are you worth?

-The starting point for any pricing strategy is to identify and attribute value to all the benefits you offer to your clients.
+And what are you worth?
 First and foremost, you’ll need to evaluate your experience as a fitness professional.
 Ultimately, this will shape how much you can reasonably charge.

 Be sure to single out any factors that differentiate you from the competition.
 Your unique attributes will help build consumer confidence in your brand that translates to financial value.